 Public Agencies that join Equalis Group by completing the Equalis Group Master Intergovernmental Cooperative Purchasing Agreement are designated by CCOG as CCOG Affiliate Members, one of two CCOG membership classifications under CCOG’s Code of Regulations pursuant to Ohio Revised Code Section 167.02 (A).

-More information is available on the CCOG website.
+More information is available at CooperativeCogOhio.gov.